HoGentTIN/linux-training-hogent/modules/package_management/031_packages_deb_theory.md

 ### dpkg -L

-You can also get a list of all files that are installed by a certain program.
+In reverse, you can also get a list of all files that have been installed by a certain program.
 Below is the list for the `curl` package.

 ```console